 - All other schools and colleges: 17 (18 if earned 2.6 SGPA or above the previous semester or taking National Defense courses)

-In all schools and colleges, except Engineering, Fine Arts, and Pharmacy, a freshman or sophomore in the Honors Program who has, or will have, earned a minimum of 18 credits at the time of enrollment and has met the minimum excess credit requirement for the University may register for or be enrolled in a maximum of 19 credits.
+In all schools and colleges, except Engineering, Fine Arts, and Pharmacy, a first-year student or sophomore in the Honors Program who has, or will have, earned a minimum of 18 credits at the time of enrollment and has met the minimum excess credit requirement for the University may register for or be enrolled in a maximum of 19 credits.
 Honors juniors and seniors who have earned a grade point average of at least 3.0 for the last semester for which grades are available, may enroll in up to 21 credits.

 Registration information can be found on the website of the Office of the Registrar.
 Within the following regulations, students may revise their course schedules on days and at hours specified by the Office of the Registrar.
 Though classes may be scheduled on weekends, these are not factored into the following regulations.